I have travelled to Bali during the coronavirus ‘pandemic’. And you can too.

 How To Travel To Bali NOW (As A Tourist)

 So Bali has quietly opened the borders to international tourists.
-But how can you visit the tropical island as a tourist?
+But how can you visit this paradise island as a tourist?

 To enter Bali as a tourist you’ll need:

 - Indonesian Visit Visa (Telex & Sponsorship are needed for visa application)